What's the Difference Between Robotics and Artificial Intelligence?

-The first thing to clarify is that robotics and artificial intelligence are not the same thing at all.
+The first thing to clarify is that robotics and artificial intelligence are not the same things at all.
 In fact, the two fields are almost entirely separate.

-A Venn diagram of the two would look like this:
+A Venn diagram of the two fields would look like this:

 To understand how these three terms relate to each other, let's look at each of them individually.

-Robotics is a branch of technology which deals with robots.
-Robots are programmable machines which are usually able to carry out a series of actions autonomously, or semi-autonomously.
+Robotics is a branch of technology that deals with physical robots.
+Robots are programmable machines that are usually able to carry out a series of actions autonomously, or semi-autonomously.

 In my opinion, there are three important factors which constitute a robot:

 - Robots interact with the physical world via sensors and actuators.

 - Robots are usually autonomous or semi-autonomous.

 I say that robots are "usually" autonomous because some robots aren't.
 Telerobots, for example, are entirely controlled by a human operator but telerobotics is still classed as a branch of robotics.
 This is one example where the definition of robotics is not very clear.